Acsts/Deployment--GetAround_delay_analysis_and_pricing_optimization/rental_price_predictor/README.md

 ## Result

-- Online app hosting the MLFlow tracking server : https://acsts-getaround-mlflow-server.herokuapp.com/
+- Online app hosting the MLFlow tracking server : **https://acsts-getaround-mlflow-server.herokuapp.com/**
-- Online app hosting the model API for predictions : https://acsts-getaround-price-predict.herokuapp.com/
+- Online app hosting the model API for predictions : **https://acsts-getaround-price-predict.herokuapp.com/**

 ## Dataset

-The dataset used for this project is provided by Jedha Bootcamp and is available in the 'input_data' subfolder of this subproject, or [here](https://full-stack-assets.s3.eu-west-3.amazonaws.com/Deployment/get_around_pricing_project.csv).
+The dataset used for this project is provided by Jedha Bootcamp and is available in the 'training/input_data' subfolder of this subproject, or [here](https://full-stack-assets.s3.eu-west-3.amazonaws.com/Deployment/get_around_pricing_project.csv).

+## API Usage

+To get predictions from the car rental price predictor API, you can either:
+- make a CURL request: see an example in the script `curl_api_tester.sh`,
+- make a request using python: see an example in the script `python_api_tester.py`,
+- or go directly to the API web interface: https://acsts-getaround-price-predict.herokuapp.com/

 ## Train your own models